simpart/c-try/README.md

 ```

 # attention
+this try-catch refers the global value and use the single label.<br>
+please do not use the following

 - not supported multi-process, multi-thread.

- this try-catch refers the global value.<br>
- so do not use try-catch at multi-process program.

 - not supported nest try-catch